 This protein supplement was initially released around 2013.
-Biotrust Low Carb Protein is free of artificial flavors, sweeteners and colors and this product is hormone-free, but read on…
+Biotrust Low Carb Protein is free of artificial flavors, sweeteners, and colors and this product is hormone-free, but read on…

-Positive comments are out there too.
 According to one dieter, the price is well worth it, “You get what you pay for.
 BioTrust has some of the purest, best for you ingredients on the market.”

+Ccience is presented for Biotrust Low Carb Protein ingredients, showing a connection to reduced hunger.
+When appetite is suppressed, the dieter tends to eat less; promoting weight-loss.
 One dieter said, “I usually take it in the morning and it really fills me up.”

 According to another user, “It mixes smoothly with any ingredient and helps keep you satiated/full as a meal supplement.”

-Another claims it is more effective when used as part of a lifestyle change, “It does help you to lose weight, but with ALL diets you have to exercise and eat right.”
+“It does help you to lose weight, but with ALL diets you have to exercise and eat right.”

 The Science – “Is it Legit?”

 In regards to actual clinical research, we found studies on the official website for Biotrust Low Carb Protein powder.
 It shows that there’s a link between protein and appetite suppression.
 A critical part of the research process is locating solid science.
 With Biotrust Low Carb Protein, it’s there.Also: read our Leptigen Weight-Loss Kit review »

 The Bottom Line – Does Biotrust Low Carb Protein Work?